mjc-school/stage0-master-task/readme.md

 #### Task 3.
 Power

-Write a program that will find power of any number using for loop
+Implement the `printPower` method, using a for loop, that takes base and power as integers and prints a raised base to the power.

 ```java
 public class Power {